Why Do Eyelashes Fall Out? Understanding the Lash Shedding Cycle

 What is Shedding Cycle?

-Just like our hair, our natural eyelashes go through a growth and shedding cycle, which is perfectly normal.
+Similar to our hair, our natural eyelashes go through a growth and shedding cycle, which is perfectly normal.
 However, because lashes are so small compared to the hair on our heads, we often don’t notice them shedding unless we have eyelash extensions on.
-The extensions make it easier to observe the shedding process, as they fall out along with your natural lashes.
+Extensions make shedding more noticeable because they fall out along with the natural lash they’re attached to.

 Shedding is a natural part of hair growth, and each hair follicle, including those in your eyelash line, goes through phases of growth, rest, and shedding.
 This cycle ensures that new, healthy lashes can replace the ones that fall out.
 On average, we shed around 1-5 lashes a day, depending on the stage of their growth cycle.
 It’s completely normal to lose a few lashes daily, but if you notice excessive shedding or other unusual changes, it’s worth paying attention to any underlying factors.